python/cpython/Doc/library/json.rst

    (to raise :exc:`TypeError`).

-   If *skipkeys* is ``False`` (the default), then it is a :exc:`TypeError` to attempt encoding of keys that are not str, int, long, float or None.
+   If *skipkeys* is ``False`` (the default), then it is a :exc:`TypeError` to attempt encoding of keys that are not str, int, float or None.
 If *skipkeys* is ``True``, such items are simply skipped.

    If *ensure_ascii* is ``True`` (the default), the output is guaranteed to be